jthieffry/asaca-notes/Serverless and Application Services.md

 * If he doesnt (bc processing failed for ex) the msg reapper on the queue.
 * Dead letter queues can be used for problem msg (ex if retry > 5).
 * ASG can scale and lambda invoke based on queue length.
-* If need to do parallel processing by sending to multiple queues at once DO CONSIDER SNS FANOUT to send to multiple queues at once (multiple subscribers).
+* If need to do parallel processing by sending to multiple queues at once DO CONSIDER SQS FANOUT to send to multiple queues at once (multiple subscribers).
 * Queues are either:
     - Standard: msg are delivered AT LEAST once (sometimes more) and can be out of order.
 Best effort.
 But high perfs.
     - FIFO: msg delivered once only and in order.
 But capped 3000 msg/s with batching or 300/s without.
 Fifo queues need to have .fifo suffix for their name.